Jarvis-Consulting-Group/jarvis_data_eng-ignaciosoto04/README.md

 # Ignacio Soto .
 Jarvis Consulting

 Business Systems Analyst with more than 2 years of experience working closely with business and technical stakeholders and understanding business needs, identifying requirements, and designing and implementing technology solutions.
 As for my educational background, I have a bachelor's degree in Systems Engineer, a postgraduate certificate in Business Analytics and Insights, and a certificate in Data Science.
-On my free time, I like to take courses to learn more about business analysis, pay video games, and during the weekend I play soccer for a team in a competitive league.
+On my free time, I like to take courses to learn more about business analysis, play video games, and during the weekend I play soccer for a team in a competitive league.

 ## Skills